 Professor Matloff was a founding member of the UC Davis Department of Statistics.
 He designed the undergraduate majors in Statistics, and for many years was a faculty member of the Graduate Group in Statistics (GGCS), which administered the Statistics PhD and Master's program.
 He served on the GGCS Executive Committee, and continues to have ties with the Statistics Dept., through service on PhD examining committees, presenting seminars and so on.

 Dr. Matloff is a recognized expert on statistical computing and the R data language.
-His book on the R programming language, The Art of R Programming, published in 2011, is considered one of the leading works of its kind, and has been translated to Japanese, Korean and so on.
-He is on the editorial board of the Journal of Statistical Software, and has given a number of invited talks and papers in this field.
-One of his current research projects is Rth, a library for parallel R. He is on the organizing board of the Bay Area useR Group .
+His book on the R programming language, The Art of R Programming, published in 2011, is considered one of the leading works of its kind, and has been translated to Japanese, Korean and Chinese.
+He is on the editorial board of the Journal of Statistical Software, and has recently presented invited papers in this field at Interface 2012--the Future of Statistical Computing, userR!
+2012 and JSM 2013.
+He is on the organizing board of the Bay Area useR Group.

 Dr. Matloff has served as an expert witness in litigation regarding age and racial discrimination in the software industry.
 He has presented invited testimony on these and other social issues to the U.S. Senate and House of Representatives on a number of occasions, and his advice has been solicited by the U.S. Department of Commerce, U.S. Department of Health and Human Services, and the U.S. State Department, as well as the State of California Little Hoover Commission.
 His writings on immigration have been used as course materials at Stanford and Cornell Universities, and he has taught a well-received freshman seminar on immigration at UCD.
 He has served as a program proposal reviewer on immigration issues for the Corporation for Public Broadcasting, the main funder of PBS.